Finding the Law of the Micro-States and Small Jurisdictions of Europe

 19. A Final Note

-As official gazettes, parliamentary debates, consolidated statutes and case reports migrate to the web, public, and especially foreign, access is rapidly expanding.
-One may consider that it is in the particular interest of smaller jurisdictions – and especially those whose sovereignty is in dispute and that want to promote an image of stability, commercial vitality and rule of law – to make their laws readily available.
+As official gazettes, parliamentary debates, consolidated statutes, and case reports migrate to the web, public, and especially foreign, access is rapidly expanding.
+One may consider that it is in the particular interest of smaller jurisdictions–and especially those whose sovereignty is in dispute and who want to promote an image of stability, commercial vitality, and rule of law–to make their laws readily available.
 Two obstacles remain: language and cost.
 In the course of the broader, Europe-wide research project underlying this report, we had mixed responses from national authorities.
 We received an immediate, positive response from the Jersey authorities, and positive help from parliamentary librarians when we met them in person.
 One might have hoped for a more robust response from lawyers and law librarians at commercial providers and private law firms with promising websites, notably those in Cyprus.

-A further problem underlying foreign and comparative-law research is that of language and official translations, which will be the subject of a later report.
-Of the jurisdictions reviewed, Luxembourg and the Republic of Cyprus have more than a single written language but in practice both use only one for statutes.
+A further problem underlying foreign and comparative law research is that of language and official translations, which will be the subject of a later report.
+Of the jurisdictions reviewed, Luxembourg and the Republic of Cyprus have more than a single written language but in practice, both use only one for statutes.
 Malta uses two languages in its judicial proceedings.
 Andorra and Luxembourg have three working languages each; Andorra’s use of Catalan and the Faroes’ of Faroese for written legal documentation may challenge many foreign researchers.
 The Danish translation of Faroese documents may not reduce the challenge by much.
 For passages written in “world languages” machine translations, translating search engines (such as Google Translate and reverse.net) and online dictionaries may be helpful.
-There was a brief effort among law librarians to make available volunteer translating resources to assist in deciphering brief passages; a more satisfactory long-term solution might lie (if demand and financial resources would support it) in the intervention of a student employment service, along the lines of Columbia Tutoring and Translating Agency at Columbia University.
-The Agency’s telephone number is 212 854 4888.
+There was a brief effort among law librarians to make available volunteer translating resources to assist in deciphering brief passages; a more satisfactory long-term solution might lie (if demand and financial resources would support it) in the intervention of a student employment service.

-[1] The issues of copyright in laws and case reports, the “star pagination” issue (value added, something also addressed, but primarily as a matter of contract, in the Jurisline case) and infringement by digitization have been raised before in articles on Llrx.com.
-The conflict of laws issue is not easily resolved in claims arising from the extension of copyright (PDF, 173 kb) to 70 years from the death of the author or (anonymous works and works for hire) 95 years from publication in the United States (17 U.S.C. §§ 302, 304): other countries have not followed suit, and potentially infringing works may be stored anywhere, even on the high seas (see Sealand, below).
-Or they may be stored “nowhere”, and developments in peer-to-peer technology, high-speed communication, cheap data storage and effective search engines pose a great threat to the value-added claimed for the traditional legal database.
+[1] The issues of copyright in laws and case reports, the “star pagination” issue (value added, something also addressed, but primarily as a matter of contract, in the Jurisline case) and infringement by digitization were raised before in articles on Llrx.com wen it was concerned with such librarianship and publishing issues.
+The conflict of laws issue is not easily resolved in claims arising from the extension of copyright to seventy years from the death of the author or (anonymous works and works for hire), ninety-five years from publication in the United States (17 U.S.C. §§ 302, 304, the so-called “Mickey Mouse Law”): other countries have not followed suit (in Canada, the period is seventy years, raised in 2022 from fifty years), and potentially infringing works may be stored anywhere, even on the high seas (see Sealand, below).
+Or they may be stored “nowhere,” and developments in peer-to-peer technology, high-speed communication, cheap data storage and effective search engines pose a great threat to the value-added claimed for the traditional legal database.

-The impossibility of finding, 50 years after publication, literary heirs or business successors with respect to academic works for which profit was not the motivation has become a serious obstacle to access to doctrine and other secondary sources and led to rampant disregard for the law and a broad, self-serving interpretation of “fair use”.
+The impossibility of finding, fifty years after publication, literary heirs, or business successors with respect to academic works for which profit was not the motivation has become a serious obstacle to access to doctrine and other secondary sources and led to rampant disregard for the law and a broad, self-serving interpretation of “fair use.”
 Those wishing to pursue the issue may want to start with the HMSO “Dear Publisher” letter and Matthew Bender, & Co.
 Inc. v.
 Hyperlaw, Inc., 158 F.3d 674 (2d Cir.
 1998) cert. denied, 526 U.S. 1154 (1999) (“star pagination” case).

 Copyright issues aside, a recent source of Internet deletions and disappearing documents, especially of U.S. Government publications, is political embarrassment, and the use of security justification to defeat FOIA arguments.

-[2] CIA World Factbook 2017 estimates, accessed May 2018, except as otherwise noted.
+[2] CIA World Factbook current estimates, accessed March 2024, except as otherwise linked.

 [5] UN Legislative Series, Book 25: Materials on the Responsibility of States for Internationally Wrongful Acts, Ch.
 2; R. D. Leslie, Unrecognised Governments in the Conflict of Laws: Lord Denning’s Contribution, 14 Comp. & Int’l L. J. of S. Afr.
 165 (1981).